elerel/ms3-kiwi-lingo/TESTING.md

 1. Once logged in, users can easily log out from their profile
 1. Site owner is able to edit and delete any of the words from the glossary
 1. Validation appears on all forms
+1. If no search results appear from user search query, the user is notified of the results below the search bar
 1. Flash messages appear on the correct pages when a user has:
    * Registered their profile
    * If the user chooses a name already in use